Understanding Pan-Sharpening via Generalized Inverse: Methodology

 \section{Methodology}

-Suppose the deserved high spatial resolution and high spectral resolution(HrHS) is $\Xb$, we have high spatial resolution low spectral resolution(HrLS) $\Yb$ and low resolution and high spectral resoltuion(LrHS) $\Zb$.
-We can have the following model.
+Suppose the desired high spatial resolution and high spectral resolution (HrHS) is $\Xb$, and we have high spatial resolution low spectral resolution (HrLS) $\Yb$ and low spatial resolution and high spectral resoltuion (LrHS) $\Zb$.
+We can express their relationship using the following model.